Phones 4U says Vodafone will take 140 of its stores

-LONDON Phones 4U's [PHONE.UL] administrators PwC said Vodafone UK (VOD.L) had agreed to take on 140 of its stores on Friday, saving 887 jobs, while a further 628 staff will be made redundant.
+LONDON, Sept 19 Phones 4U's administrators PwC said Vodafone UK had agreed to take on 140 of its stores on Friday, saving 887 jobs, while a further 628 staff will be made redundant.

 The mobile phone retailer, which has 550 standalone stores and 5,596 employees, fell into administration on Monday after the country's biggest mobile operator EE joined Vodafone in not renewing its network agreement.